1. Membership Quality & Commitment

 18. Nomination and Election of Officers of the Board

 18.2.
-Candidates shall be nominated by the “Full Members” through e-mails sent to the General Manager, no later than sixty days (60) days from the next election date.
+Candidates shall be nominated by the “Full Members” through e-mails sent to the General Manager, no later than twenty-eight (28) days from the next election date.

 18.2.2.
-Upon successful nomination, the General Manager shall inform the candidate who shall confirm his acceptance or non-acceptance within thirty (30) days of Notice.
+Upon successful nomination, the General Manager shall inform the candidate who shall confirm their his acceptance or non-acceptance within twenty-eight (28) days of Notice.

 18.2.4.
-All successful nominations will be announced to Members no later than thirty (30) days from the next election date.
+All successful nominations will be announced to Members no later than twenty-one (21) days from the next election date.

 18.3.
 The Members may from time to time, in General Assemblies and Meetings, determine in what rotation any increased or reduced number of members of the Board of Directors shall go out of office, and may make the appointments necessary for effecting any such increase

 18.4.
 The Board of Directors may fill up any vacancy arising from resignations or termination of a Board Member during their term. such appointment shall be up to the time as it would have been for the Board Member who resigned or was terminated.

 19.1 Only “Full Members” shall have the right and obligation to vote on any matters during the course of a General Assembly or, if and when required by postal vote or by facsimile or Internet.
 A postal vote or by facsimile or Internet might only be required, upon invitation from the “Board” to reach a decision for urgent matters, which cannot be delayed until the next General Assembly.